01Consider Your Needs

-- If you're going to "scalp" you'll need an ECN broker.
+If you're going to do "scalp" trading, you'll need an ECN broker.

-- How much capital do you have?
-With a small amount of capital you need to be able to trade micro lots.
+How much capital do you have?
+With a small amount of capital, you have to trade micro lots.
 If you have over $5,000 you can start day trading mini lots.
 Don't open a standard lot account unless you have at least $50,000.
 See Minimum Capital Requirements to Start Day Trading Forex.

 02What the Broker Should Offer

-Now that you know what you want, and have hopefully narrowed the list of potential brokers, here are some things you should expect of the brokers you're still considering.
+Now that you know what you want, and have hopefully narrowed the list of potential brokers, look for the following in the brokers you're still considering.

-- No "dealing desk."
+No "dealing desk."
 If you're a day trader you want to be interacting directly with the market, and not sending your order to a trading desk which then initiates it in the market.
 That takes too much time, and often results in "re-quotes."
 This is when the price has changed since you placed your order, and the broker asks you if you wish to proceed.
-Your trade opportunity is likely gone.
-Some brokers still operate on this outdated model....avoid it!
+Because of the time delay, your trade opportunity is likely gone.

-- You're a day trader, so demand competitive spreads.
-For example, if day trading the EUR/USD during a major session expect the spread to be close to one pip with a non-ECN account.
+You're a day trader, so demand competitive spreads.
+For example, if day trading the EUR/USD during a major session expect the spread to be close to one pip (point in percentage) with a non-ECN account.
 Two pips is too high; eliminate that broker as an option.
-With an ECN account the spread should be half a pip or less during major sessions.
+With an ECN account, the spread should be half a pip or less during major sessions.

-- You also want a broker that's available when you need them.
+Look for a broker that's available when you need them.
 Open a demo account with brokers you are interested in, then send them lots of emails with questions.
 Monitor how fast and how thoroughly they respond.
-If the customer service isn't good, eliminate that broker from the potentials.
+If the customer service isn't good, eliminate that broker from your potentials list.

 03Be Wary of "Losing Trader" Reviews